react-dnd/react-dnd/packages/docsite/markdown/docs/02 Monitoring State/DropTargetMonitor.md

 # DropTargetMonitor

-`DropTargetMonitor` is an object passed to a collecting function of the [`DropTarget`](/docs/api/drop-target).
+`DropTargetMonitor` is an object passed to a collecting function of a [hooks-based](/docs/api/use-drop) or [decorator-based](/docs/api/drop-target).
 Its methods let you get information about the drag state of a specific drop target.
 The specific drop target bound to that monitor is called the monitor's _owner_ below.

 ### Methods